Counting independent sets in graphs with bounded bipartite pathwidth: Canonical paths for independent sets

 Observe that both $Z_\ell$ and $W_\ell$ are independent sets at every step.
 This is true initially (when $\ell=N$) and remains true by construction.
 Indeed, the preprocessing phases removes all vertices of $B_i\cap B_{i+1}$ from $W_\ell$, which makes more room for other vertices to be inserted into the encoding later.
 A deletion step shrinks the current independent set and adds the removed vertex into $W_\ell$ or $R_\ell^-$.
 A deleted vertex is only added to $R_\ell^-$ if it belongs to $B_i\cap B_{i+1}$, and so might have a neighbour in $W_{\ell}$.
 Finally, in the insertion steps we add vertices from $\big(B_i\cap (W_\ell\cup R^+_{\ell})\big)\setminus B_{i+1}$ to $Z_\ell$, now that we have made room.
 Here $B_i$ is the last bag which contains the vertex being inserted into the independent set, so any neighbour of this vertex in $X$ has already been deleted from the current independent set.
 This phase can only shrink the encoding $W_\ell$.

 Also observe that (\ref{remember}) holds for $(Z,W,R) = (Z_\ell,W_\ell,R_\ell)$ at every point.
 Finally, by construction we have $R_\ell\subseteq B_i$ at all times.

 To give an example of the canonical path construction, we return to the bipartite graph shown in Figure~\ref{fig:a-j}, which we now treat as the symmetric difference of two independent sets.
-Let $X = \{a,d,e,h,i\}$ be the set of vertices which are coloured blue in Figure~\ref{fig:a-j} and let $Y = \{b,c,f,g, j\}$ be the remaining vertices (coloured red in Figure~\ref{fig:a-j}).
+Let $X = \{\mathrm{a},\mathrm{d},\mathrm{e},\mathrm{h},\mathrm{i}\}$ be the set of vertices which are shown as blue diamonds in Figure~\ref{fig:a-j} and let $Y = \{\mathrm{b},\mathrm{c},\mathrm{f},\mathrm{g}, \mathrm{j}\}$ be the remaining vertices, shown as red squares with rounded corners in Figure~\ref{fig:a-j}.
 Table~\ref{tab:ex} illustrates the 10~steps of the canonical path (3 steps to process bag $B_1$, none to process bag $B_2$, 2 steps to process bag $B_3$, and so on).
-In Table~\ref{tab:ex}, blue vertices belong to the current independent set $Z$ and red vertices belong to the current encoding $W$.
+In Table~\ref{tab:ex}, blue (diamond) vertices belong to the current independent set $Z$ and red (square) vertices belong to the current encoding $W$.
 We only show the vertices of the bag $B_i$ which is currently being processed, as we can use (\ref{bag-processed}) for all other vertices.
-The white vertices are precisely those which belong to $R$, where elements of $R_{\ell}^-$ are marked ``$-$''.
+The white vertices (drawn as circles) are precisely those which belong to $R$, where elements of $R_{\ell}^-$ are marked ``$-$''.
 The column headed ``pre/post processing'' shows the situation directly \emph{after} the preprocessing phase.
 Then on the line below, the situation directly after the postprocessing phase is shown \emph{unless} there is no change during preprocessing.
 During preprocessing and postprocessing, the current independent set does not change, and so these phases do not contribute to the canonical path.

 After processing the last bag, all vertices of $X$ are red (belong to the final encoding $W$) and all vertices of $Y$ are blue (belong to the final independent set $Z$), as expected.